 Situated on the premises of SOTA (School of The Arts), I’m KIM Korean BBQ is a hip Korean BBQ restaurant in town, offering a spread of high-quality meats.

 The restaurant features more than 50 dishes (!!) on its eat-all-you-can menu, ranging from barbecued meats, to ready-fried savoury treats such as potato wedges and chicken wings.

 The Volcano Chicken is a signature barbecue item, and the Irresistible Chicken Wings are good too.
 Don’t forget to try the selection of flavours for bingsu that will be a refreshing end to your meal!

 K. Cook offers both air-conditioned and non-air-conditioned dining areas.
-The latter is kept breezy with huge ceiling fans, hence you can say goodbye to that burnt stench characteristic of a Korean BBQ dinner.
+The latter is kept breezy with huge ceiling fans, so you can say goodbye to that burnt stench characteristic of a Korean BBQ dinner.

 The spread of food was as good as the restaurant set-up, with quality ingredients that will level up your grilling experience.
 We’re definitely fans!

-Dookki, located in Suntec City, has a fun dining concept where one can have two meals at one go, a popular practice in Korea.
+Dookki, located in Suntec City, has a fun dining concept where you can have two meals at one go, a popular practice in Korea.